SkillsBuildSearch/skillsbuildsearch/README.md

-# skillsbuildsearch
+# SkillsBuildSearch
-TT

-Using Node LTS 18.12.1.
+Using Node LTS 18.14.2

-Going to include Bootstrap CDN

 ## How to run frontend development version